Master of Applied Positive Psychology application deadlines

 Letters of recommendation

 Each applicant will submit three letters of recommendation.
 Letters should come from individuals with whom you have had a close professional or academic association and who know of your desire to study positive psychology at an advanced level.
-Recommendations may be submitted online or by mail.
+Recommendations may be submitted online (preferred) or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.
-For paper recommendations, please download a copy of the recommendation form (PDF) and supply a copy to each recommender.

 Standardized test scores